TripElephant/redpush/README.md

 ### dashboard

-This is to output the dashboard configs in _yaml_.
-More for debugging purposes than anything else, as those files are not used for anything in the tool.
+This is to serialize the dashboards from a redash server to  _yaml_.
+More for debugging purposes than anything else, as those files cannot be used for anything in the tool.

 ## Example file